James Croesus Stevenson: Life

+Stevenson was chairman of the African Lakes Company, and was occasionally consulted as to policy in British Central Africa by Lord Salisbury, Prime Minister or Foreign Minister during much of the 1880s and 1890s.
+A major road between Lake Nyasa and Tanganyika Territory was once known as Stevenson Road, named after him.

-He died on 28 January 1903.
+He died at Hailie House, Largs, North Ayrshire, on 28 January 1903.
 He never married and had no children.
 He left his large collection of Lipari antiques to the newly completed Kelvingrove Art Gallery and Museum.

 Family

 His paternal uncle was James Stevenson and his cousins included Flora Stevenson, Louisa Stevenson and John James Stevenson.